hunterkepley/hunterkepley/README.md

 ![](https://github-readme-stats.vercel.app/api?username=hunterkepley&show_icons=true&theme=tokyonight)

-Engineer at Red Hat focusing on Openshift/ROSA/etc
+Engineer at Red Hat, used to work on OpenShift (maintained ROSA CLI and RHCS TF for over a year), now working on Ansible in the Emerging Services area

 Game developer and open source contributor in my free time.
 Godot is pretty rad